 I give a little quiz to people where I ask them a few questions over the phone.
-People complain that I catch them off guard.
+People who claim to be experienced and know it all typically complain that I catch them off guard.
 I tell them that they should know loan signing terminology so well that they should be able to talk about it if they are drunk, stoned, or in a deep sleep.
 So, I ask people what the technical term for the date of the signing is — and even a loan processor with 30 years of experience couldn’t tell me.
 Mortgage brokers are notorious for failing our certification test.
 Additionally, NNA certified signing agents who think they know it all score an average of 30% on our phone test.

 In defense of notary2pro’s course, the notary2pro graduates get more like 65% on our over the phone quiz which is excellent and comparable to those who pass the 123notary certification test.